 Is a trip to Batu caves worth it?

 I have to admit that part of the fun of visiting the Batu caves was observing the monkeys.
 Take that away and it loses some of its allure.
-We are of the Christian faith so I guess that does play a part.
+We are of the Christian faith so I guess the Batu Caves religion aspect plays a part.
 It’s great to see these beautiful religious monuments, but we don’t explore the religious side of things.

-Ultimately, yes, if you’re looking for things to to in Kuala Lumpur for 2 days, then visiting the batu caves is certainly recommended.
+Ultimately, yes, if you’re looking for things to to in Kuala Lumpur, then visiting the batu caves is certainly recommended.